Voyager Of The Seas Review and Specifications

 - (On deck 10) an interior room (number 1233) was added.
 Stateroom categories were changed – from category L to K, and some were converted to VB-Virtual Balcony.

-- (On Lido Deck 11) in the main pool area a huge movie screen (outdoor theater) was installed.
+- (On Lido Deck 11) in the main pool area, a huge movie screen (outdoor theatre) was installed.
 Also here, the “Bridge Overlook” was renamed to “Peek-A-Boo Bridge”.
 The “Day Spa & Fitness Center” was renamed to “Vitality at Sea”.
 The Portofino restaurant was replaced with “Chops Grille” (steakhouse).
 During the refurbishment, the “Island Grill” bar and the “Florist” shop were both removed.

 - (On Spa Deck 12) spa cabins were added around the ship’s bow area.
 The “Optix Teen Disco” was renamed to “Teen Disco” and the “Video Arcade” was added.
 The “Adventure Beach” kids play area was renamed to “Outdoor Youth Area”.